 Competition Officials are responsible for the safe, legal and efficient conduct of competitions.
 Everyone who serves as a Competition Official has specific responsibilities described in this rule.
-Competition Officials must use his/her best judgment at all times and their behavior and decisions must be characterized by absolute impartiality, firmness, courtesy and consistent vigilance.
+Competition Officials must use their best judgment at all times.
+Their behavior and decisions must be characterized by absolute impartiality, courtesy and fairness.